Yasukazu/simple-blog/README.md

 ?>
 ```

-After you get the new password for user 'admin', you can update the database record column for 'admin' table like this:
+After you get the new password for the user 'Admin', you can update the database record column for the `admin` table like this:
 ```SQL
 UPDATE `admin`
 SET `password` = '<<newly generated password hash>>' WHERE `id` = 1;
 ```
-Notice: password hash length must be 255 or less as database table definition
+Notice: password hash length must be 255 or less, per the database table.

 # Screenshots